shachar-bar/public/README.md

 This repository and all its contents are registered under the GPLv3 license.

+All the code samples were tested on MacOS, but may be suitable for Linux as well.

 Feel free to drop a message if you have any comment or suggestion.